What about Halloween? Is it just harmless fun?

 - Many churches offer fall festivals, with fun and games.
 Most of the time, these festivals have nothing to do with the traditions of Halloween, and they are usually held in the fall and around the same time.
 The fall harvest is a beautiful time of year that is great for celebrating God’s provision.

 - Other churches choose to host alternative events on Halloween because they have found great success in offering clean, fun activities to their communities and have won many to Christ through these outreaches.
 Some children may show up in “scary” costumes since these events are often held on Halloween.
 We should always show the love of Jesus to people—no matter what they’re wearing.

-In the end, the Lord may lead all of us in different directions.
+So, what about Halloween?
+Should you and your children participate?
+Prayerfully seek the Lord, and listen for His guidance.
+In the end, the Lord may lead you in a different direction than your neighbor.
 Our job is simply to follow the path we receive from Him and not criticize the decisions of others in the Body of Christ.

 We used several sources to create this article,which can easily be found on the internet or at your local library.
 In addition, most encyclopedias have information on the origin and history of Halloween.

 © 1997 - 2018 Eagle Mountain International Church Inc. Aka Kenneth Copeland Ministries.
 All Rights Reserved.